 With its abundance of rodeos, Stephenville lives up to its nickname as the “Cowboy Capital of the World.”
 This is where up-and-coming rodeo contestants come to train.
 The main campus of Tarleton State University, the founding member of the Texas A&M University System, is located here and it’s a college known for its agriculture programs.

 One of the best ways you can cowboy up in Stephenville is to be here in September for the Cowboy Capital of the World Pro Rodeo.
 This long-running tradition coincides with Rodeo Heritage Week, which includes a rodeo queen contest, barbecue cook-off, cowboy church services, live music, and plenty of dancing.
 April brings in the Tarleton State University Stampede Rodeo each year, where you can watch some of the best college athletes compete.
-Be sure to check out Lone Star Arena’s calendar when planning your trip to Stephenville.
-This iconic locale hosts barrel racing, roping competitions, and all kinds of other rodeo events throughout the year.
+Be sure to check out the event calendar when planning your trip to Stephenville.
+This iconic town hosts barrel racing, roping competitions, and all kinds of other rodeo events throughout the year.

 Listen to Live Music

 If you’re into music festivals and intimate concerts with music legends (and who isn’t?), you’ll enjoy a trip to Stephenville, also known as “The Other Live Music Capital of the World.”
 Being a college town, this city offers live music throughout the week.
 Put on your dancing boots and head to City Limits or Twisted J Live for live music, great specials, and a good time.
-Both large live music venues are prime spots where Texas music legends play regularly.
-In the summer, the TexStar Ford Summer Concert Series in the Park provides live outdoor concerts in Stephenville City Park, with past lineups including Ricky Skaggs, Roger Creager, and Gary P. Nunn.
+As a Texas Music Friendly Community, there are opportunities to see where Texas music legends play regularly.
+In the summer, the Summer Concert Series in the Park provides live outdoor concerts in Stephenville City Park, with past lineups including Ricky Skaggs, Roger Creager, and Gary P. Nunn.

 Some of the biggest names in the business also show up for the Larry Joe Taylor’s Texas Music Festival, a six-day event in April full of raucous concerts and a chili cook-off.
 To get the most out of this festival, book one of the camp sites so that you’re never far away from all the action.